-The Audit Committee shall represent the Board of Directors in discharging its responsibility related to the accounting, reporting and financial practices of the Company, and shall have responsibility for oversight of internal controls, risk management, and accounting and audit activities.
+The Audit Committee shall represent the Board of Directors in discharging its responsibility related to the accounting, reporting and financial practices of the Company, and shall have responsibility for oversight of internal controls, risk management, compliance with legal and regulatory requirements, and accounting and audit activities.
 The Company's management is responsible for the Company's internal control over financial reporting, risk management, the financial reporting process, and the preparation of the Company's financial statements.
 The Audit Committee does not itself prepare financial statements or perform audits, and its members are not auditors or certifiers of the Company's financial statements.